Rome Statute of the International Criminal Court

 Regulations of the Trust Fund for Victims

-The Regulations of the Trust Fund were adopted by the Assembly of States Parties at the 4th plenary meeting on 3 December 2005, with a view to ensuring the proper and effective functioning of the Trust Fund.
+The Regulations of the Trust Fund for Victims were adopted by the Assembly of States Parties at the 4th plenary meeting on 3 December 2005, with a view to ensuring the proper and effective functioning of the Trust Fund.

 They contain provision regulating: